uurrnn/Realm/README.md

 # Realm

-Realm is hopefully going to be a 4x-like game, inspired by Civilization, that I plan on using [BabylonJS](http://www.babylonjs.com).
+Realm is a 4x-like game, inspired by Civilization.
+I plan on using [BabylonJS](http://www.babylonjs.com) to build it with.